why5580788/itra.run-scraper/README.md

 | Key       | Type       | Default     | Description                                                      |
 |-----------|------------|-------------|-----------------------------------------------------|
 | id        | string |  | Runner ITRA ID |

+#### To obtain the race_score value, set the COOKIE value in the env.py file to the one associated with a registered user who has an ITRA Subscription.